Applying for exemption from the obligation to carry identification documents

 The reasons for exemption must be documented in writing (e.g. medical certificate).

-- Supervisor's identity card or publicly certified power of attorney if applied for by a supervisor or an authorised representative
+- or a publicly certified power of attorney if the application is submitted by a guardian or an authorized person.

 - Certificate of the hospital, nursing home

-or a similar institution from which it is clear that the person concerned cannot move about in public on his/her own
+- or a similar institution which shows that the person concerned cannot move around in public alone.

 - if necessary, a certificate